atisharma/hyjinx/README.md

 You can install with the `[zmq]` option which also installs ecdsa, [pyzmq](https://pypi.org/project/pyzmq/) and [zstandard](https://pypi.org/project/zstandard/) for the zmq server/client

 You can install with the `[llm]` option which also installs openai and lets you discuss code objects with ChatGPT or a locally-served LLM (via TabbyAPI or similar).

+You can install with the `[web]` option which installs the packages required to fetch web text.